 Kimolos from Athens

-If you wish to visit Kimolos from Athens, there are ferries going from Piraeus (operating throughout the year), 6 times per week.
+If you wish to visit Kimolos from Athens, ferries are going from Piraeus (operating throughout the year), 6 times per week.
 The ferry takes 4 to 8 hours, depending on the type of vessel.
 There are also ferries once a week from Lavrio, Athens’ smaller port of Lavrio but it takes 14 hours to reach Kimolos!
-(I would totally avoid taking this ferry).
+(I would avoid taking this ferry).

 Kimolos is also great for island-hopping as it is directly connected with many Cycladic islands such as Syros, Milos, Sifnos, Andros, Ios, Kythnos, Naxos, Paros, Santorini, Serifos, Sikinos, Tinos, Folegandros.